BlueMona/peerio-documentation/Privacy_Policy.md

 + **BLAKE2** — is used for various operations requiring hash function operations.

-+ **miniLock’s header construction** — is used in order to provide some additional cryptographic features and guarantees, including efficient encryption to multiple recipients.

 <br>
 For in-transit encryption, Peerio Services use Transport Layer Security (TLS) with best-practice cipher suite configuration, including support for perfect forward secrecy (PFS).
 You can view a detailed and up-to-date independent review of Peerio’s TLS configuration on <a href="https://www.ssllabs.com/ssltest/analyze.html?d=app.peerio.com&latest">SSL Labs</a>.
 <br>
 <br>The Peerio network manages public key exchange and verification, while also offering users independent out-of-band public key authentication.
-When you sign up for Peerio, you are assigned a randomly generated passphrase.
+When you sign up for Peerio, you are assigned a randomly generated Account Key.
 This is then used to derive your unique private encryption key.
-Your passphrase, along with your username, is used to derive the Public Key assigned to your account.
-You can independently verify a user’s cryptographic identity via their Public Key or Peerio avatar.
+Your Account Key, along with your username, is used to derive the Peerio ID# assigned to your account.
+You can independently verify a user’s cryptographic identity via their Peerio ID#.
 <br>
 <h4>Accountability</h4>
 <h5>Open source</h5>